Chengde Travel Guide 🧳 Hidden Gems in Chengde to Visit

 The different saunas vary in temperature, steam rooms, pools – they’ve got the lot and are incredibly cheap also.

 Kick back, watch some TV, unwind, do what you want.
-Go for a massage, order a beer, play some chess.
+Go for a massage, order a beer, and play some chess.

 There’s a load of facilities to enjoy and the great thing is that it is so much cheaper than the Beijing or Shanghai equivalents!